kohlkopf/kohlkopf.github.io/_pages/resume/resume.md

 # Hello
 ### My name is Kohl Kinning.
 I am...

 ...an agile and flexible biologist with multidisciplinary interest and experience in Biology, Computer Science, and their practical combination.
 Efficient and comfortable in fast paced environments.
 Proactive self-starter with excellent relationship building skills.
 Passionate to learn new skills in diverse areas.
 Driven to discover novel and creative applications of existing tools.
+Experienced with clinical data and model systems.

 ## Education
 ---